nephio-project/docs/content/en/docs/neo-porch/4_tutorials_and_how-tos/working_with_package_revisions/deleting-packages.md

 ## Step 5a: Approve Deletion Proposal

-If you want to proceed with deletion, approve the deletion proposal:
+If you want to proceed with the deletion, approve the deletion proposal:

 ```bash
 porchctl rpkg del porch-test.test-published-package.published-v1 --namespace=default